mmduffel/frailty_project/README.md

 ## Project Structure

 ### `data_raw/`

 Contains the original frailty dataset before any cleaning or preprocessing.

+- `raw_frailty_data.csv` – Original frailty dataset used for the project.

 ### `data_clean/`

-Contains the cleaned frailty dataset after preparing the data for analysis.
+Contains the cleaned frailty dataset prepared for analysis.

+- `frailty_data_clean.csv` – Cleaned version of the original frailty dataset.

 ### `results/`
 Contains the final outputs from the analysis: